FabricMC/fabric-docs/develop/rendering/particles/creating-particles.md

 ## Register a custom particle

+We'll be adding a new sparkle particle which will mimic the movement of an end rod particle.

-To add a custom particle, we'll first need to register a `ParticleType` in your mod initializer class using your mod id.
+We first need to register a `ParticleType` in your mod initializer class using your mod id.

 @[code lang=java transcludeWith=#particle_register_main](@/reference/latest/src/main/java/com/example/docs/FabricDocsReference.java)

-The "my_particle" in lowercase letters is the JSON path for the particle's texture.
+The "sparkle_particle" in lowercase letters is the JSON path for the particle's texture.
 You will be creating a new JSON file with that exact name later.

 ## Client-side registration